Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Threat Model

 The idea behind model extraction attacks is to generate a surrogate model that behaves similarly to the model under attack.
 In the malware detection and classification domain, we can see two main adversaries: first, the adversaries interested in evading the model with adversarial malware, and second, those interested in stealing the model to resell it in the market.
 The first type of attacker is interested in fidelity attacks, while the second type cares more about task accuracy attacks.
 This paper focuses on the first attacker.
 The attack needs to be relatively fast to survive updates on the part of the AVs and should be feasible with relatively small datasets.

+Figure~\ref{fig:threat_model} is a graphical depiction of our threat model.
+The model owner creates and deploys the target model the end user uses for malware detection.
+The malware author is the adversary who wants to steal the target model to create a surrogate model.
+In order to achieve that, they query the target model and use the query results to train their surrogate.
+Then the surrogate creates malware that bypasses the user's detection attempts.

-Regarding the adversary's capabilities, we assume that they can query the models or the AVs during the inference phase.
-The attacker has only black-box access to both models and AVs, meaning that they can scan a binary and get back a hard label (benign / malware).
+Regarding the adversary's capabilities, we assume they can query the models or the AVs during the inference phase, i.e., after the model owner has trained and deployed the target model.
+The attacker has only black-box access to both models and AVs, meaning that they can scan a binary file and get back a hard label (benign / malware).
 We consider having access to a soft label (a probability or confidence vector) a gray-box attack.
-While several model extraction papers in the literature assume a gray-box attacker, we argue that this is not a realistic scenario for malware detection since creating a surrogate model is usually to obtain those confidence vectors in the first place.
+While several model extraction papers in the literature assume a gray-box attacker, we argue that this is not a realistic scenario for malware detection.
+To our knowledge AV products do not provide confidence outputs for their detections and creating a surrogate model is a way to obtain those confidence vectors.

 The attacker also has limited knowledge of which feature space the target model may be using.
-For the stand-alone machine learning models we evaluated, the features are known (such as Ember v2 features), but they are not known in the case of AVs.
+For the stand-alone machine learning models we evaluated, the features are known (Ember v2 features), but they are not known in the case of AVs.
 Similarly, the architecture and model types of the classifiers are known in the case of stand-alone models.
-However, there is almost no information on what the AV companies may be using.
+However, there is almost no information on what AV companies may be using.

 Regarding the knowledge about the datasets used for training the target models, the attacker knows the training sets used for the stand-alone Ember and Sorel20m models; but they do not know the training data of the AVs.